Ryder Cup 2025 rules explained: What are foursomes, fourballs and how does the scoring work?

 Europe are the defending champions after a brilliant victory in Italy in 2023 that left the USA seething and desperate for revenge on home soil.

-There as only been one away win since 2006, but Luke Donald’s side are determined to repeats the heroics of ‘The Miracle of Medinah’ in 2012.
+There has only been one away win since 2006, but Luke Donald’s side are determined to repeats the heroics of ‘The Miracle of Medinah’ in 2012.

 With Rory McIlroy and a number of players in form, Europe will face a stern test against world No 1 Scottie Scheffler as well as the heat of a simmering rivalry.